ARA2011 : Prehistoric Europe

 - Teaching Location: Newcastle City Campus

-This course explores the archaeology of Europe from the appearance of our own species at around 40,000 years ago to the end of the Iron Age.
-This is a period that witnesses a number of key transformations: a change in human species, social organisation, new relationships with animals and the landscape and the use of new materials such as ceramics and metals.
+This course explores the archaeology of Europe from the appearance of the first people more than a million years ago to the Iron Age.
+This is a period that witnesses a number of key transformations: changes in human species, social organisation, new relationships with animals and the landscape and the use of new materials such as ceramics and metals.
 The module aims to give students a broad understanding the emergence of these changes across Europe and how they played out at a regional level.
 Through this we will address number of major issues and key debates that have arisen in the interpretation of the archaeology of this period.
 These include the extinction of the Neanderthals and the emergence of spiritual beliefs at the height of the last ice age; the adoption of the Neolithic and monumental architecture; the appearance of metal and associated social changes; population mobility and cultural interaction in the Neolithic and Chalcolithic; changes in understandings of the landscape, identity and death in the Bronze and Iron Age.

 • To introduce students to key themes and debates in an archaeological understanding of European Prehistory.